ramanakshay/canvas-template/README.md

 ## Project Architecture

-This architecture is inspired from the agent-environment interface in reinforcment learning.
-The template extends this concept to support all types of machine learning tasks.
+This architecture is inspired from the agent-environment interface in reinforcement learning.
+The template extends this concept to support all kinds of machine learning tasks.

 <div align="center">